AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 ### `getGlobalLeaderboard`

-**Purpose:** Returns the cached leaderboard snapshot (trophies, careerCoins, or totalWins) in a single read, including the caller's personal rank/value even if they are outside the top 100.
+**Purpose:** Returns the cached leaderboard snapshot (trophies, careerCoins, or totalWins) from `/Leaderboards_v1/{metric}` in a single read, including the caller's personal rank/value even if they are outside the top 100.
+The cached document is written by the scheduled job (`leaderboards.refreshAll`) and can also be rebuilt on demand via the QA helper `refreshGlobalLeaderboardNow`, so this callable never scans live player docs.

 **Input:**
 ```json